RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Introduction

-The organization of this paper is as follows: In the next Section, the estimation method is described.
-In Section \ref{sec:Optalgo}, the algorithms used in the \pkg{RKHSMetaMod} package to obtain the RKHS meta-model are detailed.
+The organization of the paper is as follows: In the next Section, we describe the estimation method.
+In Section \ref{sec:Optalgo}, we present in details the algorithms used in the \pkg{RKHSMetaMod} package to obtain the RKHS meta-model.
 In Section \ref{sec:Overview}, an overview of the package functions as well as a brief documentation of them are given.
-In Section \ref{sec:examples}, a simulation study to validate the performances of the \pkg{RKHSMetaMod} package functions is given.
+Section \ref{sec:examples} includes two parts: In the first part, Section \ref{subsec:simulstdy}, the performance of the \pkg{RKHSMetaMod} package functions is validated through a simulation study.
+In the second part, Section \ref{subsec:comprexpl}, the comparison in terms of the predictive accuracy between the RKHS meta-model and the Kriging based meta-models from \pkg{RobustGaSP} \cite{Gu_2019} and \pkg{DiceKriging} \cite{JSSv051i01} packages is given through two examples.